-The Undergraduate Degree in Graphic Design (240 ECTS), majoring in Graphic Design, prepares visual designers capable of devising, programming and creating visual communication, both online and offline, to stimulate users.
+The Graphic Design specialisation (240 ECTS) prepares visual designers capable of devising, programming and creating visual communication, both online and offline, to stimulate users.

 The project culture is the driving force of didactics, based on experiential learning through assignments from real companies.

-The Undergraduate Degree offers an education on the creative processes of investigation, interpreting, conception and production with the objective of communicating, embellishing and finding innovative solutions for a product, a brand or a space through graphic language.
+The course offers an education on the creative processes of investigation, interpreting, conception and production with the objective of communicating, embellishing and finding innovative solutions for a product, a brand or a space through graphic language.

 The first year of this degree is focused on acquiring basic concepts of design, culture and project methods.
 Students learn to dare to create and communicate.